Mental health crisis

 Stay Alive App is a suicide prevention resource for the UK, packed full of useful information and tools to help you stay safe in crisis.
 You can use it if you are having thoughts of suicide or if you are concerned about someone else who may be considering suicide.
 The app can be accessed through the Apple Store, Google Play or downloaded as a pdf from the Grassroot Suicide Prevention website.

-For carers:
+For carers

 Anxiety UK

-Charity providing support if you have been diagnosed with an anxiety condition.
+Anxiety UK is a charity providing support if you have been diagnosed with an anxiety condition.

-Phone: 03444 775 774 (24 hours a day, 7 days a week).
+Tel: 03444 775 774 (open 24 hours a day, 7 days a week)

 Anxiety UK suggests practising the “Apple” technique to deal with anxiety and worries.